yukas/yukas.github.io/_posts/2015-10-22-anotomy-of-good-service-object.markdown

 you use particular method, so you don't endup in situation when asking object for it's state also changes it or sends email.

-## Transparent about input/output
+## Same level of abstraction

-In other words you should always be able to inspect input parameters of the service, which usually got supplied through constructor, hense you should have attribute readers for every input parameter.
+Term abstraction is about hiding details.
+In `#create_user` we hide checking user existence and saving user details inside `#check_user_existance` and `#save_user` methods.
+We'd brake this rule if some details are still left inside `#create_user` method.

-## Check it's own input
+## Transparent

-It's simple, do not check email address for being nil outside of service.
-This way those checks won't spread through your codebase every time you use the service.
-I usually throw exception from constructor.
+In other words you should be able to inspect input parameters, which usually got supplied through constructor, hense you should have attribute readers for every input parameter.
+This especially handy upon debugging.

 ## Tested

 According to Sandi Metz, you should test object query methods by asserting returned result, command methods - by asserting direct public side effect and outgoing command methods, by expecting to send them.
 Usually, I would test such